 These are characteristics of God and yet we can each cite a way in which we can implement these characteristics into our own lives through our thoughts and actions.
 We can each be a reflection of God by implementing these characteristics into our lives.
 When we do this, we are living in God's image and others around us will begin to see God through us just like we could see the answer to the puzzles through another image.

 Since we have been made in God's image, we probably ought to get to know God so that we know who we have been made like.
-Therefore, for the remainder of our study, let's keep in mind the following three questions:
+Therefore, let's keep in mind the following three questions:

 Do I Know God?